 You can make your presentations animated using dynamic properties of presentation shapes.
 Dynamic properties enable user to define the actual value during simulation and link the appearance of a shape (graphical properties of a shape) to any data of the agent.
 Thus, presentation will reflect how the state of the agent changes during the simulation.
 The data may change and it will be reflected in the picture.

 AnyLogic enables users to create 3D animations for their models.
 3D animation is the most realistic and natural way of visualizing the simulated process.
 AnyLogic enables users to construct 3D animations from the set of standard geometric shapes: rectangle, line, oval, polyline, image, text, group.
 All these shapes support the third dimension - Z-height and appear either in 2D and in 3D presentation scenes: thereby, you get two representations of the process at once.
-Moreover, AnyLogic supports import of 3D figures stored in X3D and VRML files using the special element 3D object.
+Moreover, AnyLogic supports import of 3D models stored in Collada (.dae) files using the special element 3D object.

 To see the 3D animation scene, just add a 3D window.